California State University, Los Angeles: Second half of 20th century

 In 1964, the Board of Trustees of the California State Colleges changed the name of the college to the "California State College at Los Angeles" (CSCLA), and in 1968 to "California State College, Los Angeles", when it became part of the California State College (CSC) system.
 In 1972, CSCLA was awarded university status and was renamed California State University, Los Angeles (CSULA).

-In 1968 Cal State LA established the nation's first Chicano Studies department.
+In 1968, Cal State LA established the nation's first Chicano Studies department.

-In fall 1970 the South Tower and South Hall were completed and opened.
+In fall 1970, the South Tower and South Hall were completed and opened.
 July 1976 the CSU Board of Trustees approved the renaming of South Tower to Simpson Tower, in memory of Floyd R. Simpson, first dean of the School of Business and Economics.
-South Hall was renamed Salazar Hall in memory of slain Los Angeles Times journalist and news director for KMEX-DT Ruben Salazar.
+South Hall was renamed Salazar Hall in memory of slain Los Angeles Times journalist and KMEX-DT news director Ruben Salazar.

 The original mascot of the school was the Diablo.
 In 1980, new university president James Rosser adopted a new mascot, Eddie the golden eagle, designed to be more reflective of the campus' highly diverse community.
 The theme was extended to student facilities such as the student union and bookstore.

-A Statue of Confucius, a gift of the Republic of China in Taiwan, was dedicated June 1987.
-The statue was moved to a new campus location in summer 2005.
-Its home is now on the grassy area, south of the State Playhouse.

-In 1993, the California State University (CSU) Chancellor and Trustees approved development of Cal State LA's Charter College of Education, creating the first such college of higher education in the nation.
+In 1993, the California State University Chancellor and Trustees approved development of Cal State LA's Charter College of Education, creating the first such college of higher education in the nation.

-In October 1998, the Center for Environmental Analysis (CEA-CREST), first of its kind funded by the National Science Foundation on the West Coast, opened on campus.
+In October 1998, the Center for Environmental Analysis, first of its kind funded by the National Science Foundation on the West Coast, opened on campus.